The Importance of Diversity & Cultural Awareness in the Classroom

 Why is it Important to Encourage Diversity in Schools and Workplaces?

 Fostering inclusion and awareness around multicultural education and taking a culturally responsive approach to teaching benefits all students.
 Not only does creating greater multicultural awareness and inclusion help students with different backgrounds and needs succeed, but it encourages acceptance and helps prepare students to thrive in an exponentially diverse world.
+Our Social, Emotional, and Behavioral Wellness Certificate Program is a great opportunity for teachers to learn how to create positive classroom environments and can serve as a foundation for understanding how to promote diversity in your classroom.

 Diversity in and out of the classroom will continue to grow, so it’s essential we prepare students to adapt to an evolving world and embrace those different from themselves.
 Learn more how the programs at the Drexel School of Education are helping to prepare more culturally-responsive educators today.